DAVIE, Fla. – All adults who are Florida residents are now eligible to receive COVID-19 vaccinations in the state.

 If you are a homebound veteran of World War II or the Korean War, you can apply for a vaccine through the Florida Department of Veterans’ Affair.
 Visit floridavets.org/homeboundveterans to apply for this program.

 Broward Health announced began vaccinating about 500 eligible patients a day at Inter Miami CF Stadium on Jan.
 12.

 You must pre-register at BrowardHealth.org.
 No walk-ups will be accepted.
 Vaccines at the stadium will be available Monday through Friday.

-Separately, Broward Health has already been offering COVID-19 vaccinations to frontline healthcare workers and to seniors 65 and older, however they quickly reached capacity for vaccinations through February and are not currently taking any more appointments.
+Separately, Broward Health has already been offering COVID-19 vaccinations to eligible patients, however they quickly reached capacity for vaccinations through February and are not currently taking any more appointments.

 The health system hopes to resume scheduling new appointments in the coming weeks.

 For more information about pre-screening and to register and make an appointment once available, call Broward Health’s Nurse Connect line at 954-759-7500.

 There are two options to register for appointments: visit https://mychart.mhs.net.
 Programmed in your chart is a section titled “appointments” to make an appointment.
 Choose a date, time and location that is convenient for you.